-Manager Pedersen said next year she'd like to see the wetland restoration project comprising the three properties the District purchased.
+Manager Pedersen said next year she would like to see the wetland restoration project comprising the three properties the District purchased.

-Manager Koch said while it's still dry it's an excellent opportunity to do a GoPro video of all our creeks that are possible and do it with GPS so we can do it repeatedly.
-He said he knows of a company using artificial intelligence that uses a computer program that shows differences between photos and video and doesn't need the same GPS designations.
+Manager Koch said while it is still dry it is an excellent opportunity to do a GoPro video of all our creeks that are possible and do it with GPS so we can do it repeatedly.
+He said he knows of a company using artificial intelligence that uses a computer program that shows differences between photos and video and does not need the same GPS designations.